Planted in 2007 to six experimental varieties:

 Our vines are planted on limestone based soils that represent a diversity of ancient conditions, some 450 million years ago, when the Shenandoah Valley was a shallow sea.

-The Shenandoah Valley is historically cooler and drier than the rest of Virginia, lending to fresh and fruit forward wines.
+The Shenandoah Valley is historically cooler and drier than the rest of Virginia, lending to fresh, digestible, and vibrant wines.

 We acknowledge that the human race is affecting the environment on this planet, and that farming is a large part of our relationship with the Earth and its climate.
 Agriculture dates back thousands of years, but farming has only recently evolved beyond its humble origins.
 With lower soil fertility and less nutrition per plant, farmers now must race to regenerate their production systems.
 As growers at Mount Airy, we are pushing the envelope in eastern American viticulture, working to build strength in the life systems on our land.